amiro-tech/IsraeliTaxReport/README.md

 * **Delivery Configurations** - choose Format: CSV, Period: Daily, Language: English.
 * Now you can run the statement, which is saved under **Custom Statements**.

+### [2] To use the IsraeliTaxReport class (in the same directory as IsraeliTaxReport.py):
+'''
+file_name = '
+from IsraeliTaxReport import IsraeliTaxReport report2021 = IsraeliTaxReport
+'''